ralemy/node-red-contrib-itemsense/samples/README.md

 # How to use samples:

-In your Admin UI, add a new Flow, and select Import from Clipboard from the menu, and paste the json file.
+In your Admin UI, add a new Flow, and select Import from Clipboard from the menu.

-More information about each sample can be found in the **How to Run** comment node.
+Paste the contents of <code>all-samples.json</code> file.

+This will add a number of tabs that contain examples of how each node could be used.

+Finally, go to the Connect and Run Job nodes on the flow and select the correct Itemsense instance for your tests.